grpc/grpc.io/content/en/docs/guides/performance.md

     completion-queue async API but is currently slower for truly high-QPS workloads.

-*   If having to use the async completion-queue API, the **best scalability trade-off is having numcpu’s threads and one completion queue per thread**.
+*   If having to use the async completion-queue API, the **best scalability trade-off is having `numcpu`’s threads.** The ideal number of completion queues in relation to the number of threads can change over time (as gRPC C++ evolves), but as of gRPC 1.41 (Sept 2021), using 2 threads per completion queue seems to give the best performance.

 *   For the async completion-queue API, make sure to **register enough server requests for the desired level of concurrency** to avoid the server